The Carolinian Creed

 Additional ways the Creed is integrated into campus culture:

-- All students sign the Carolinian Creed as a part of their Undergraduate Addmissions Application.
+- All students sign the Carolinian Creed as a part of their Undergraduate Admissions Application.

-- During Fall Convocation the President of the Student Government presents the Creed to a selected first year student on stage and asks the student to accept it and commit to its ideals on behalf of the Freshman Class.
+- During Fall Convocation the student body president presents the Creed to a selected first year student on stage and asks the student to accept it and commit to its ideals on behalf of the freshman class.

-- At the Leadership & Services awards the Creed Champion award is awarded to both a student and faculty/staff member who has exemplified the tenets of the Creed in his/her campus involvement.
+- At the Leadership and Service Awards the Creed Champion Award is presented to both a student and faculty/staff member who has exemplified the tenets of the Creed in their campus involvement.

 - University 101 faculty extensively cover the Creed in their course.

 Faculty members serve as ambassadors of the Carolinian Creed.
 Incorporate the Creed into your work at the university.